 The Chapel (SA37 0EH) is set back from the road with a grassy space in front and cottages – one white, one brick – on either side.
 The front of the chapel has two grey-painted doors and two long rounded windows.
 A plaque set into the wall has a Welsh inscription and the date of construction - 1763.
 The doors lead in on either side of the pulpit and inside are box-like pews and an all-round gallery.

 Those who preached here read like a roll call of the main figures of the Methodist revival.
-They included George Whitefield and the Wesleys, visiting from England, as well as Howell Harris and Daniel Rowland.
+They include George Whitefield and the Wesleys, visiting from England, as well as Howell Harris and Daniel Rowland.
 Harris once preached to a crowd of two or three thousand from an open window.
 A student from Carmarthen, Thomas Charles, walked thirty miles to hear Rowland preach and owed his conversion to that sermon.
 We will meet him again at Bala, where, as a result of his meeting with the young Mari Jones, he became a significant figure in the founding of the British and Foreign Bible Society.